-If you have seen a program “Antimalware Service Executable” in the Task Manager, don’t be worried.
+If you have seen the program “Antimalware Service Executable” in the Task Manager, don’t be worried.
 It’s not a third party service or a virus mimicking an antivirus.
-Its an official program from Windows which makes sure to secure your Windows PC.
+It’s an official program from Windows which makes sure to secure your Windows PC.
 Here we answer all your queries for the question – What is Antimalware Service Executable (msmpeng.exe) and why does it show high CPU, Disk or Memory usage in Windows 10?
 Is it a virus?
 Do I need to disable it?
 Find all your answers to these questions in this post.

 What is Antimalware Service Executable

 Windows 10 and Windows Defender, now integrated within the core of OS, and primed as Windows Defender Antivirus System, has come a long way.
 Like many other programs that need to run continuously in the background, WDAS also runs in the background with the name of Antimalware Service Executable (MsMpEng.exe).

 If for some reason, you have seen it listed in the Task Manager consuming memory, and CPU more than ever, don’t be worried.
 Many a time the antivirus program needs to run the background with scheduled scanning, checking files for malware, runtime software installation, and continuously monitor files for changes.

 The best way to cross-check is to right-click on the program name, when in Task Manager, and open its file location.
 You will notice that its available under C:\ProgramData\Microsoft\Windows Defender\Platform\4.16.17656.18052-0.
 You can also invoke the Defender program manually to perform the scan, and this will increase the CPU and Memory usage.